 For those not quite so brave, the 5.5km No Sweat loop passes through a wide range of vegetation and terrain with no significant climbing and an all-weather trail surface that makes it ideal for year-round riding pleasure.
 There is also a skills area with a pump track and a jump track.

 Visitors have free entry to the Hollybank Park, and if you want to take a break from the mountain bikes, there’s also a zipline, Segway tours and tree ropes.
 Plus, when your legs need a rest, our Holm Oak Cellar Door is a short 40-minute drive away – a perfect way to end the day with a glass of Tasmanian Pinot Noir in front of the fire!

 Trevallyn Nature Recreation Area

-If you’re limited in time or looking for something more accessible around Launceston, one of the most popular local riding is in the Trevallyn Recreation Area.
-Bordering the world famous Cataract Gorge there’s everything from fire trails to fun single track.
-The network includes eight kilometres of purpose-built single track stretching from Gorge Road to Hoo Hoo Hut.
+If you’re limited in time or looking for something more accessible around Launceston, one of the most popular local riding spots is in the Trevallyn Recreation Area.
+Bordering the world-famous Cataract Gorge, there’s everything from fire trails to fun single track.
+The network includes 8 kilometres of purpose-built single track stretching from Gorge Road to Hoo Hoo Hut.